 Formulate Better Insights, Achieve Better Outcomes

-The agency’s overarching philosophy is based in the Neurosequential Model of Therapeutics (NMT), developed by Bruce D. Perry, MD, PhD of the ChildTrauma Academy.
+The agency’s overarching philosophy is based in the Neurosequential Model of Therapeutics (NMT), developed by Dr. Bruce Perry.
 NMT is a trauma-informed, developmentally sensitive approach to understanding the impact of a child’s history on current functioning.
 NMT provides the structure to best recognize the presenting behaviors and needs of each child.

 Parent Education Services